ACCORD: Alleviating Concept Coupling through Dependence Regularization for Text-to-Image Diffusion Personalization: Appendix

-To minimize concept coupling in Eq.~\eqref{equ:concept_coupling}, we align the cosine similarity $cos(\rvf_p, \rvf_g)$ with $cos(\rvf_s, \rvf_g)$ in Eq.~\eqref{equ:pd_loss}.
 To further understand the role of the cosine similarity target in PDLoss, we study its impact in Tab.~\ref{tab:cosine_similarity_target}.
-It is observed that as the cosine similarity target decreases, metrics related to text alignment, namely CLIP-T and BLIP-T, improve, whereas metrics associated with personalization fidelity, such as CLIP-I and DINO-I, decline.
-This observation aligns with Assumption~\ref{asmp:clip_cond_prob}.
+In addition, we also compare our PDLoss with an empirical design: $\mathbb{E}_{\rvc_g}[\| 1 - \cos(\rvf_p - \rvf_g, \rvf_s - \rvf_g) \|]$.
+It is observed that: (i) As the cosine similarity target decreases, metrics related to text alignment, namely CLIP-T and BLIP-T, improve, whereas metrics associated with personalization fidelity, such as CLIP-I and DINO-I, decline.
+This observation aligns with our derivation.

 A lower cosine similarity indicates a reduced $p(\rvc_g | \rvc_p)$, implying that $\rvc_p$ is less likely to interfere with other text concepts.
 However, if the similarity between $\rvc_p$ and $\rvc_g$ decreases excessively, it becomes challenging for $\rvc_p$ to maintain inherent relationships with its superclass and other concepts, thereby impairing personalization fidelity.
-Consequently, setting the cosine similarity target as $cos(\rvf_s, \rvf_g)$ achieves a balance between text alignment and personalization fidelity.
+Consequently, setting the cosine similarity target as $cos(\rvf_s, \rvf_g)$ achieves a balance between text alignment and personalization fidelity. (ii) The empirical approach, $\mathbb{E}_{\rvc_g}[\| 1 - \cos(\rvf_p-\rvf_g, \rvf_s-\rvf_g) \|]$, also improves upon the baseline by emphasizing text alignment.
+However, this method cannot be derived from Eq.~\eqref{equ:pd_motivation}, namely the definition of prior dependence discrepancy.